gpsuscodewith/gpsuscodewith.github.io/content/partner-selection/prepare-plan/_index.md

 Key participants that should be present include the business/domain subject matter experts.

-### 4. Next Steps / Planning
+## Next Steps / Planning

-This session is meant to plan out the post-envisioning session and potentially schedule some initial code-with sprints.
-There may be cases where partners need to set up their Azure environments, provision users according to their roles, or migrate any needed data or infrastructure resources.
+The planning sessions create the engagement details and schedule the first week of code-with.
+There may be cases where the engagement requires set up of things like:

+- Azure environments
+- provision users according to their roles
+- migrate any needed data or infrastructure resources

-The key output of this session is:
+The key outputs include is:

 * Identify prerequisites for code-with engagement
 * Schedule sprint 0